frycast/rcosmo/cran-comments.md

 ## Version 1.1.2

 ## Resubmission
-This resubmission takes place after rcosmo was archived by CRAN with no warning, perhaps by mistake.
-Nothing is changed, but the version number is incremented to deal with CRAN
-"insufficient version number" complaint.
+This resubmission takes place after rcosmo was archived by CRAN while awaiting the return of the geoR maintainer.
+Nothing is changed, but the version number is incremented to deal with CRAN "insufficient version number" complaint.

 ## Test environments